The June 2023 Educator summit is Now open!

 Why Kindergarten Vocabulary Activities and Instruction Are Important

-What is the best way to help students learn not only new words and build a child’s vocabulary?
-How do we dive deeper into descriptive words and glean the word’s meaning?
+What is the best way to help students learn not only new words and build students vocabulary?
+How do we dive deeper into descriptive words and glean the meaning of the words students encounter?
 How do we go beyond just a list of words, word of the week, or a simple word bank?
 In this article, I will share the research on how to build students’ background knowledge around unknown words in fun ways.

 Research on Vocabulary and Language Development

 Mark Seidenberg is a researcher and professor in the Department of Psychology at the University of Wisconsin-Madison.
-He is a cognitive scientist, neuroscientist, and psycholinguist who has studied language, reading, and dyslexia for more than 30 years.
+He is a cognitive scientist, neuroscientist, and psycholinguist who has studied language, reading, and dyslexia for over 30 years.
 Dr. Seidenberg tells us that reading comprehension is essentially taking the words on the paper and (even in silent reading) then listening to them.
-So I will repeat, reading comprehension starts with listening comprehension.
+So at the risk of being annoying, reading comprehension starts with listening comprehension.

-What happens when children’s vocabulary impedes their ability to comprehend what they hear?
+What happens when a child’s vocabulary impedes their ability to comprehend what they hear?
 Some children enter school with a sophisticated and rich vocabulary, while many others have a very rudimentary vocabulary.
-When a child’s vocabulary is limited, these are the children we worry about.
+When a young student’s vocabulary is limited, these are the children we worry about.
 These are the students that keep us up at night.

 Group Activities for New Vocabulary Words

-As you look at the picture of our vocabulary graphic organizer below, notice that it includes not just interesting words but common words as well.
-We added student-friendly definitions and added related words.
+As you look at the picture of our vocabulary graphic organizer below, notice that it includes not just interesting words but some common words as well.
+During our lesson plans, we added student-friendly definitions and related words (synonyms and antonyms).
 This vocabulary activity expands the vocabulary skills of our kindergarten students exponentially.
-Looking at the word “packed” for example.
-This word is not really considered a Tier 2 word.
+Looking at the word “packed,” for example.
+This word is not really considered a Tier 2 vocabulary word.
 However, our instructional routine of looking at similar words and words that mean the opposite means we added 11 additional words.

 Engaging Kindergarten Vocabulary Activities and Scieince of Reading Research.
 What does the science of reading say about vocabulary lessons in the primary grades.
 Quick and easy lesson plans to teach vocabulary through authentic texts for kindergarten, first, and second grade.
 Students develop reading comprehension and vocabulary knowledge with these engaging activities.

 We encourage students to use these new words and related words (or the synonyms/antonyms).
-As students attempt to incorporate these new vocabulary words into their language, we fill in a bubble.
+We fill in a bubble as students attempt to incorporate these new vocabulary words into their language.
 This is a great way to make these words stick!
-So if a student comes in from the playground and says, "Mrs. Wills, I was anxious when it was my turn to kick the ball, but I did it anyway!"
+So if a student comes in from the playground and says, “Mrs. Wills, I was anxious when it was my turn to kick the ball, but I did it anyway!”
 We fill in a bubble!
+Students have a great time looking for ways to use these words.

 Vocabulary Activities to Build Listening Comprehension in Kindergarten

 Teaching vocabulary is not always something we think about at the primary grade level.
 But as you can see, research supports diving into word meanings when students are beginning readers.
 Students with greater word knowledge in early elementary will have more success with reading comprehension in the older grades.
-We know that in order to increase vocabulary, students need to be exposed to new words.
+We know students increase their vocabulary as they are exposed to new words.
 But which words are appropriate for primary learners?
 Let’s look at the picture books we read to them!

 Engaging Kindergarten Vocabulary Activities and Scieince of Reading Research.
 What does the science of reading say about vocabulary lessons in the primary grades.
 Quick and easy lesson plans to teach vocabulary through authentic texts for kindergarten, first, and second grade.
 Students develop reading comprehension and vocabulary knowledge with these engaging activities.